The morning of the Fults Ranch Absolute Reduction Sale, co-owner Alvin Fults looked around the ranch and wondered: Was anyone going to show up?

 “I didn’t feel right asking the partner to sell because I wanted to slow down, so I’ve kept a couple of mares and naturally, we kept Stevie,” Fults said.
 “So now we’re just gonna hone all our sights in and bullseye in on Stevie and do everything we can to keep him promoted.”

 Teton Ridge Buys Sales Toppers

-The sale-topping mares, yearling Stevies So Sweet ($725,000) and Sweet Like Stevie, a weanling who brought a top bid of $500,000, were purchased by new industry player, businessman Thomas Tull’s Teton Ridge.
+The sale-topping mares, yearling Stevies On Sweet ($725,000) and Stevies So Sweet, a weanling who brought a top bid of $500,000, were purchased by new industry player, businessman Thomas Tull’s Teton Ridge.

 Last month ,Teton Ridge had bought the sales-topper at the Rocking P Ranch Production Sale when it plunked down $225,000 for Metallic Cincin, a son of Metallic Cat and out of Cinca De Maya (by Dual Rey).
 It also purchased filly Metallic Star Guns (Metallic Cat x Playguns Star x Playgun) for $120,000 from that sale, which was part of Western Bloodstock’s Mid-Year Cutting Horse Sale at the NCHA Summer Spectacular in Fort Worth, Texas.

 Earlier this year, Teton Ridge privately purchased National Cutting Horse Association (NCHA) Futurity Open Champion All Spice; NCHA Open Horse of the Year Twice In Santiago and NCHA Open Horse of the Year and EquiStat Elite $1 Million Sire Smooth Talkin Style.